Axlefublr/studies/CSharpLearning.md

 Instead of `Convert`, you can use `type.Parse` to parse into that type.
 `.TryParse` returns a boolean on whether or not the information was cut

+Use `var` for when you don't know the type the variable is going to be / it doesn't matter

+It requires you to initialize the variable straight away though

 ## Type getting

 By using the `GetType()` method, you can see what type something is, but it's not as legible as `int` or `string`, it's `System.Int32` and the like